 West St. Paul Avenue Exterior Enhancements Grant

 The St. Paul Ave Exterior Enhancements Grant helps businesses improve their street facing exteriors to create a welcoming presence and show the activity and vibrancy on the street.
-This grant is a colloboration of the City of Milwaukee and BID #26 and provides a one-to-one match on eligible expenses up to $30,000.
-Contact Michelle Kramer for an application, more information, and grant timelines.
-Grants can take 3-4 months to approve and must be approved before work has begun on the project.
+This grant is a collaboration of the City of Milwaukee and BID #26 and provides a one-to-one match on eligible expenses up to $30,000 (pending remaining budget, first-come first-served).
+Contact Michelle Kramer for an application, information on funding, and grant timelines.
+Grants can take 2-3 months to approve and must be approved before work has begun on the project.

 APPLICATION DEADLINE:The Grant Review Committee meets at the end of each month.
 Your application must be received by the 10th of the month for review in that month.